AxlAlm/SegNLP/README.md

 ### Mentions

-This framework is build upon the following python libs and HotAM would not be what it is would these
+This framework is built upon the following python libs and HotAM would not be what it is would these

 - Pytroch
 - Pytroch Lightning